chialab/dna/README.md

 ### Fast and reliable

-In order to be fast, simple and predective, DNA uses a custom template engine.
+In order to be fast, simple and predictive, DNA uses a custom template engine.
 Components automatically re-render when the state change, and only the necessary patches are applied to the DOM tree thanks to an in-place diffing algorithm.

 ### Interpolation and JSX